Skip to main content

 Plan around the 11 AM to 9 PM hours and Saturday closure

-An evening visit can still work Sunday through Friday, but the grounded reason to choose Shan Nay Chicken is its street-food category, $ price point, Michelin Plate recognition rather than any verified special-occasion format.
+An evening visit can still work Sunday through Friday, but the grounded reason to choose Shan Nay Chicken is its street-food category, $ price point, Michelin Plate recognition rather than a special-occasion format.
 If the plan calls for a long, highly structured meal, choose a different style of restaurant.
 If the plan is to keep the meal casual and affordable in Taipei, Shan Nay Chicken fits.

 Use broader Taipei guides to build the day around it, compare Shan Nay Chicken with other casual dining in Taipei.
-The verified planning details are simple: street food, $ pricing, smart casual dress code, Michelin Plate recognition, hours from 11 AM to 9 PM on Monday through Friday and Sunday, with Saturday closed.
+The planning details are simple: street food, $ pricing, smart casual dress code, Michelin Plate recognition, hours from 11 AM to 9 PM on Monday through Friday and Sunday, with Saturday closed.

 Location